JavierPalomares90/GooglePlay2Spotify/README.md

 # Google Play Music to Spotify
 I've been a heavy user of Google Play Music (GPM) since early 2013, and built quite a large library since then.
-Unfortunately, in 2019 Google announced that GPM would eventually be sunset in favor of Youtube Music, a service which despite being over 4 years old as of this writing, still backs critical functionality in order to become my every day music service of choice such as library management.
+Unfortunately, in 2019 Google announced that GPM would eventually be sunset in favor of Youtube Music, a service which despite being over 4 years old as of this writing, still lacks basic functionality, such as library management, in order to become my every day music service of choice.

 Google also let users know that their music library would eventually be migrated to Youtube Music hassle free.
 That was over 2 years ago, and I cannot understand what's holding them up.
 Tired of being stuck in limbo, I decided to jump ship onto Spotify.
 Unfortunately, that still left the problem of my library.
 Short of using shady third party sites that ask for your login credentials to both Spotify and Google, there is no simple way of migrating a music library from GPM to Spotify.
 So I decided to build my own.